ralphje/destructify/docs/fieldspec.rst

       Thus, ignoring bits 2-0 from the first byte.

+   A :class:`BitField` has some important gotchas and exceptions to normal fields:

-   :attr:`StructureOptions.alignment` is *ignored* when two :class:`BitField` follow each other, and the previous field does not specify :attr:`realign`.
+   * :attr:`StructureOptions.alignment` is *ignored* when two :class:`BitField` follow each other, and the previous field does not specify :attr:`realign`.

+   * :attr:`Field.skip` and :attr:`Field.offset` must be specified in entire bytes, and require the field to be aligned.

+   * :attr:`Field.lazy` does not work, due to complexities with parsing partial bytes.

+   * ``len(BitField)`` returns the value in *bits* rather than in *bytes*. ``len(Structure)`` works properly, but requires that all fields are aligned, including the last field.

 ConstantField